Azure Security Best Practices: Safeguarding Your Cloud Infrastructure and Data

 Why is securing access to Azure so important

 Azure security for data and infrastructure creates a platform that hosts various critical assets with the best and most durable solutions.
+Securing access ensures protection of sensitive applications, databases, and enterprise workloads hosted in Azure.
 For example, .NET applications for web applications, including DevOps for gaming.

 Azure storage accounts are crucial for hosting SQL databases that contain client data, and Kubernetes supports private cloud infrastructure.

 Security is the major priority when it comes to Azure managed services.
+Weak access controls can lead to unauthorized access, identity compromise, and data breaches.
 When the solutions become insecure, there are chances of data breaches and cyber-attacks.

 Azure managed services hold responsibility for securing cloud configuration by restricting sensitive data, so users can manage access.
 Eventually, they can also manage data flows between secure Azure cloud applications.